All Episodes

 I know you've had that as your homework assignment.

-So let's change gears.
+So let's shift gears.

 You're in the driver's seat.

-You're the host, if you want to show anything, you're welcome.
+If you want to show anything, you're welcome.

 Go for it.

-I want to hear your assessment.
+I want to thank you.

 Okay.

-So we floated that video and the backstory is that you played the video to Bill and me and I immediately said, Mah, you know, it's just a quick first you, but it sounds like all lies.
+And I immediately said, Mah, you know, it's just a quick first view, but it sounds like all lies.

 But when you want to expose lying, you have to go back and it's very laborious.

-You have to look at micro expressions.
+You have to look at microexpressions.

-You have to look at self comforting gestures of people just like adjusting themselves, you know, obsessively, eye movements and all that stuff.
+You have to look at self-comforting gestures of people just like adjusting themselves, you know, obsessively, eye movements and all that stuff.

-And now I sat down and I have to tell you, it's a lot of work.
+Now I sat down and I have to tell you, it's a lot of work.

 This is what the real FBI should be doing, but the real FBI doesn't exist.